Collaborative Unlabeled Data Optimization

-\paragraph{Remark on Theoretical Effectiveness.} Our proposed framework builds upon well-established theoretical foundations.
-Specifically, RELA \cite{sun2024efficiency} has theoretically demonstrated that leveraging task-agnostic models, such as pre-trained models, can accelerate learning.
-Notably, our framework diverges substantially from RELA in both its objectives and methodology.
+\paragraph{Remark on Theoretical Effectiveness.} \algopt builds upon well-established theoretical foundations.
+In particular, RELA \cite{sun2024efficiency} has theoretically demonstrated that leveraging task-agnostic models, such as pre-trained models, can accelerate model learning.
+Nevertheless, \algopt departs significantly from RELA in both its research objectives and methodological design.
 Specifically, \algopt introduces a collaborative optimization approach tailored for unlabeled data, targeting a fundamentally distinct problem domain.
 The challenges associated with collaborative data optimization are unique to \algopt and remain unaddressed by RELA.
 Furthermore, the metric we employ to evaluate the quality of prior models, uniform value loss \citep{wang2020understanding}, has been theoretically validated for its effectiveness.